-As of April 27, 2014, the total number of vested but unsettled restricted stock units for non-employee directors is 161,182 units which are included in the recorded liability.
+As of July 27, 2014, the total number of vested but unsettled restricted stock units for non-employee directors is 179,092 units.
+The liability associated with these awards as of July 27, 2014 and January 26, 2014, respectively, is included in "Other liabilities" within the condensed consolidated balance sheets.